cybercongress/cybercongress/site/content/post/darwin-upgrade.md

 During Euler 1-5 a lot of bugs were found and fixed by the cyber\~Congress team and by community members.
 These fixes required to restart the chain or to relaunch the network.

-Thanks to the upgrade module introduced by the Regen Network team (which was tested in a series of Regen Network testnets and then merged into one of the latest Cosmos-SDK releases), we have the option for repairing and adding features without the necessity to restart* the network from genesis.
+Thanks to the upgrade module and [service](https://github.com/regen-network/cosmosd) introduced by the Regen Network team (which was tested in a series of Regen Network testnets and then merged into one of the latest Cosmos-SDK releases), we have the option for repairing and adding features without the necessity to restart* the network from genesis.

 *Onchain upgrades do have some limitations, especially with regards to things like storage and encoding.

 On block #195180 of Euler-6, we detected consensus failure from a couple of validators nodes, which fortunately did not kill the network with a liveness fault, but became an alarm signal to start the diagnostic of this strange behaviour.

-The cyber\~Congress team started to collect data about the faulty behaviour of nodes coming from community reports and found a 1-line bug, which was the cause of these problems.
+The cyber\~Congress team started to collect data about the faulty behaviour of nodes coming from community reports and found a 1-line bug, which was the cause of these problems*.

+*There is possibly another one more complicated bug which leads to this problem but we are addressing now only one of them.

 In this post, we’ll describe it's meaning and the fix for it.
 How to fix the network with zero-downtime using the upgrade module, and coordination between validators.

 ## The Bug

 On Cyber's knowledge graph account balances are used for calculating cyber~Rank.
 Accounts balances consist of bonded and non-bonded stakes.
 All of the balances are written and read from the storage according to the default functionality of Cosmos-SDK.
 To calculate CID of the ranks on the knowledge graph, we need fast access to the weights of cyberlinks, which are, basically the current accounts balances.
 For this purpose, a special wrapper-module was implemented on top of SDK's bank module.
-This module tracks changes in accounts balances every single block, and calls hooks to update the in-memory balances index, which is available to other modules (used in bandwidth and rank modules).
+This module tracks changes in accounts balances every single block, and calls hooks to update the in-memory balances index (on block end), which is available to other modules (used in bandwidth and rank modules).

 __The bug was here:__